kammce/SJSU-Dev/docs/_build/html/_sources/rst/getting-started/getting-started.rst.txt

 		make telemetry

 	.. note::
-		The interface will pop up in your default browser on launch, except on Windows.
-You will need to enter the IP address and port manually.
+		The interface will pop up in your default browser on launch.
+If this does not occur you will need to enter the :code:`http://localhost:5001` web address into your browser's address bar and load it.

 **Step 5**
 	Done!!